EbonCorvin/VR-Slideshow-Overlay/README.md

 - PCUsage.py - Display the PC usage information (RAM / CPU / Usage)
 - SpotifyTrack.py - Display the current Spotify track you're listening to
 - VRCUptime.py - Display your VRChat uptime (The time passed since you have played VRChat)

+Every slideshow plugin is a Python script that you can edit in the “plugins” folder.
+You can also create your own plugin to display information the original application doesn’t support.
+Please have a look at the in the “example” folder.

+Also, other than outputting to VRChat, you can also enable outputting to other location:

+- Text file.
+Useful if you want the output text to be read by other application, like OBS streaming application.
+- ~~OpenVR overlay (Coming Soon™).
+You can keep the output text to yourself by displaying them in your VR overlay.~~

+The application may open to create new output location.
+For now, you can look at the example folder and see how you create a new output location.

 ## Installation